Lemhi Range

 The Lemhi Range is a mountain range in the U.S. state of Idaho, spanning the eastern part of the state between the Lost River Range and the Beaverhead Mountains.
-The highest point in the range is Diamond Peak at 12202 ft, the fourth highest peak in Idaho.
+The highest point in the range is Diamond Peak at 12202 ft, the third highest peak in Idaho.
 The range is located within Salmon-Challis and Caribou-Targhee National Forests.

 Peaks

+Climate

+Near the Little Lost River tributary Sawmill Creek is the SNOTEL weather station Moonshine.
+It is surrounded by the Lemhi Range peaks of Sheep Mountain and Bear Mountain, and it is 7.3 miles (11.7 km) south of Flatiron Mountain (Idaho).
+Moonshine has a subalpine climate (Köppen Dfc).